kevinisageek/kevinisageek.org/content/2013-10-10 land-rover-stopping-defender-production.md

 Date: 2013-10-10 16:20
 Author: kevin
 Category: Uncategorized
-Tags: Defender, Land Rover, quote
+Tags: Land Rover Defender, quote
 Slug: land-rover-stopping-defender-production

 > "What are they going to make instead?
 Something with nice seats and